henryloexo/exosense_insight_example_murano_lua/README.md

 10. Repeat step 2~3 to create and publish another exchange element with following information
 Element name: A proper name
 Element type: Service
-Turn on the switch of enable swagger content and past insight-template.yaml in this repository and make sure the host has been modified
+Turn on the switch of enable swagger content and paste content in insight-template.yaml into text area of swagger file content and make sure the host has been modified
 ![](./docimages/create-insight-service-element.png)
 11. View the element
 12. Click add service in element details page